skrattaren/apf.rst/apf.rst

 - [p.
 118/86] "The universe doesn't much care if you step on a butterfly.
   There are plenty more butterflies."

-  This immediately recalls the famous science fiction short story "`A Sound of Thunder`_", by Ray Bradbury, which has as its basic premise that the universe cares very much indeed if someone steps on a butterfly.
+  This immediately recalls the famous science fiction short story **A Sound of Thunder**, by Ray Bradbury, which has as its basic premise that the universe cares very much indeed if someone steps on a butterfly.

 - [p.
 121/89] "'Good morning, Hodgesaargh,' she said."

-  Hodgesaargh is based on Dave Hodges, a UK fan who runs a project called "`The REAL Hitch Hiker's Guide to the Galaxy`_".
-This is a computer database containing a couple of thousand entries (the project began in 1987) in the style of Douglas Adams's "`Hitch Hiker's Guide`_".
+  Hodgesaargh is based on Dave Hodges, a UK fan who runs a project called **The REAL Hitch Hiker's Guide to the Galaxy**.
+This is a computer database containing a couple of thousand entries (the project began in 1987) in the style of Douglas Adams's **Hitch Hiker's Guide**.
 Dave takes his Guide along with him to SF conventions and events, where he auctions off printed versions of the Guide in order to raise money for charity.
 This is why the Guide is not readily available, e.g. on the Internet.